mmikowski/hi_score/README.md

 ---
 ## Overview
-This SPA starter project provides best-in-class assets, libraries, documentation, and tools to help guide best practice.
-But please do swap assets and libraries as required.
-[That's the point][_01].
+This SPA starter project provides best-in-class assets, libraries, documentation, and tools to help guide best practice using feature-module architecture.
+Please do swap assets and libraries as required - [that's the point][_01].

 ---
 ## Quick start
+Once the rerequisites are installed,
 ```
+  git clone git@github.com:mmikowski/hi_score.git
-  $ cd hi_score; export PATH=`pwd`/bin:$PATH;
+  cd hi_score; export PATH=`pwd`/bin:$PATH;
-  $ xhi build && google-chrome build/latest/dist/ex0*.html
+  xhi build && google-chrome build/latest/dist/ex0*.html

 ```
-The `xhi build` command will install vendor assets; setup and patch files for development; configure a development HTTP server; test code with JSLint; check TODO items; run all regression test suites; calculate and report test coverage; minimize, obsfucate, and package a distribution with unique ID, and more.
+The `xhi build` command will install vendor assets; manage, setup, and patch vendor files for development; configure and start an HTTP server; Lint code with JSLint and other checkes,  check TODO items; run all regression test suites; calculate and report test coverage; minimize, obsfucate, and package a distribution with a unique build number.
 Yes, we know the examples are lame.
 We promise to make them more exciting in the future.

 ---
 ## Key benefits
 - Automated full-lifecycle best practice with the `xhi` tool
-- Installation and management of currated libs and assets
-- Fully managed of vendor assets including SCMS controlled patching
-- Type safety using [type-casting][_05]
-- Battle-tested `xhi` libraries with 98% coverage of core utilities
-- Integrated development server using HTTPS and HTTP2
-- Consistent JS and Bash code style [see Code standard][_03]
 - Integrated with GIT and NPM lifecycles
+- Fully managed vendor assets including SCMS controlled patching, deployment, packaging, and distribution
+- Integrated development server using HTTPS and HTTP2 (WIP)
 - TDD with drop directory and code coverage reports
+- Battle-tested `xhi` libraries with 98% coverage of core utilities
 - One-touch build with deployment-ready distributions
+- Type safety using [type-casting][_05]
+- Consistent [code style][_03]
 - Example applications
-- Placeholders for future lifecycle phase marked WIP.
+- Placeholders for future lifecycle phases

 ---
 ## The xhi tool